abogoyavlensky/automigrate/README.md

 #### Leiningen

-:construction: *Leiningen support is under development.*
+[:construction: *Leiningen support is under development.*]

 ### Getting started

-After configuration, you could create models.edn file with first model, make migration for it and migrate db schema.
-Choose paths for migrations and models as you want.
+After configuration, you are able to create `models.edn` file with first model, make migration for it and migrate db schema.
+Paths for migrations and models can be chosen as you want.
+A model is the representation of a database table which is described in EDN structure.
 Let's do it step by step.

 #### Add model